opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 G-API stands for "Graph API", but did you mention any graphs in the above example?
-It was one of the initial design goals -- G-API was designed with expressions in mind to make adoption and porting process more straightforward.
+It was one of the initial design goals -- G-API was designed with expressions in mind to make the adoption and porting process more straightforward.
 People _usually_ don't think in terms of _Nodes_ and _Edges_ when writing ordinary code, and so G-API, while being a Graph API, doesn't force its users to do that.

-However, a graph is still built implicitly when a cv::GComputation object is defined.
-It may be useful to inspect how the resulting graph looks like to check if it is generated correctly and if it really represents our alrogithm.
+However, a graph is still built implicitly when a cv::GComputation the object is defined.
+It may be useful to inspect how the resulting graph looks like to check if it is generated correctly and if it really represents our algorithm.
 It is also useful to learn the structure of the graph to see if it has any redundancies.

-G-API allows to dump generated graphs to `.dot` files which then could be visualized with [Graphviz](https://www.graphviz.org/), a popular open graph visualization software.
+G-API allows dumping generated graphs to `.dot` files which then could be visualized with [Graphviz](https://www.graphviz.org/), a popular open graph visualization software.